YouTube is HUGE!

-I can breathe feel now… Don’t EVER make me worry so much again! 🙂
+I can breathe now… Don’t EVER make me worry so much again! 🙂

 Ok, I’ve used a joke as a pattern interrupt from reading this seriously valuable post about getting more YouTube subscribers;

-and now that you chuckled and are feeling refreshed, you need to know that choosing a niche is important because each niche has its community hubs where people meet to discuss their favorite topics and past times.
+And now that you have chuckled and are feeling refreshed, you need to know that choosing a niche is important because each niche has its community hubs where people meet to discuss their favorite topics and past times.

 And it is up to you to find them and start participating in a genuine way, by answering questions, mingling with the locals, and posting your videos as answers to the questions, people pose in those communities.

-Each niche is a bit different but common places communities to tap into are:
+Each niche is a bit different, but common places for communities to tap into are: